Mallbay History, Family Crest & Coats of Arms

 Early History of the Mallbay family

 This web page shows only a small excerpt of our Mallbay research.
-Another 63 words (4 lines of text) covering the years 183 and 1831 are included under the topic Early Mallbay History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) covering the year 1831 is included under the topic Early Mallbay History in all our PDF Extended History products and printed products wherever possible.

 Mallbay Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Mallbay include Maltby, Maltbie, Maltbe, Maultsby, Maltsby, Maltbey, Malebisse and many more.